Ombuds officer for staff

 The Executive Board has also appointed a confidential adviser for whistleblowers.
 If a member of staff does not consider it necessary to report the matter to the supervisor, or at least not at this stage, he or she can discuss the suspected irregularity with the confidential adviser for whistleblowers to elicit his or her advice.
 If the member of staff then decides to report the irregularity, he or she can do so via the supervisor or the confidential adviser for whistleblowers.

 External whistleblowers committee

 As stipulated in Article 7 of the Regulations on the reporting of irregularities, TU Delft also has an external contact point.
 A complainant can turn to the external contact point if he or she does not agree with the stance adopted by the Executive Board, has not received a response within the set deadline or is of the opinion that compelling interests prevent the application of the internal procedure.
-The external contact point referred to is the Municipal Government Whistleblowers Committee (Commissie Klokkenluiders gemeentelijke overheid, in Dutch).
+The external office is the Dutch Whistleblowers Authority.

 Being involved in ancillary activities is often beneficial for employees’ professional development and hence the university.
 Delft University of Technology and its employees must, however, be vigilant in ensuring that the interests of TU Delft are not harmed as a result of these activities.
 As a university that strives to be a transparent organisation, Delft University of Technology urges all staff members to carefully reflect on the (possible) effects of their ancillary activities for the organisation and to discuss these with their managers.
 The university wants staff members to be able to know about each other’s ancillary activities and also that this information is accessible to external parties.
 To ensure this, the Dutch universities have agreed on Sectoral scheme covering ancillary activities, and subsequently TU Delft has established Implementation regulations.
 Employees can find more detailed information on the employee portal.